-The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age ("eligible students") certain rights with respect to the student's education records.
+The Family Educational Rights and Privacy Act (FERPA) affords parents and scholars over 18 years of age ("eligible scholars") certain rights with respect to the scholar's education records.
 These rights are:

-- (1) The right to inspect and review the student's education records within 45 days of the day the School receives a request for access.
-Parents or eligible students should submit to the school administration a written request that identifies the record(s) they wish to inspect.
-The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - (2) The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+- The right to inspect and review the scholar's education records within 45 days of the day the School receives a request for access.
+Parents or eligible scholars should submit to the school administration a written request that identifies the record(s) they wish to inspect.
+The school official will make arrangements for access and notify the parent or eligible scholar of the time and place where the records may be inspected. - 2.
+The right to request the amendment of the scholar's education records that the parent or eligible scholar believes are inaccurate, misleading, or otherwise in violation of the scholar's privacy rights under FERPA.

-Parents or eligible students who wish to ask the school to amend a record should write the administration, clearly identify the part of the record they want changed and specify why it should be changed.
-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
+Parents or eligible scholars who wish to ask the school to amend a record should write the administration, clearly identify the part of the record they want changed and specify why it should be changed.
+If the school decides not to amend the record as requested by the parent or eligible scholar, the school will notify the parent or eligible scholar of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent or eligible scholar when notified of the right to a hearing.

-(3) The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERP A authorizes disclosure without consent.
+1. The right to consent to disclosures of personally identifiable information contained in the scholar's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
+Upon request, the school discloses education records without consent to officials of another school district in which a scholar seeks or intends to enroll.

-(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERP A. The name and address of the Office that administers FERPA are: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW Washington, DC 20202-5920
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA are: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW Washington, DC 20202-5920